AbbadAnes/kaggle-Rossmann-Store-Sales-Solution/README.md

 <h2>Algorithms</h2>
 <h2>K-Nearest Neighbors Regressor</h2>
 <p>
 The K nearest neighbors is a very simple machine learning algorithm that provides a numerical or categorical target according to a measure of similarity (for example, distance functions) according to a specific value of number of neighbors to consider.
 A simple implementation of KNN regression is to calculate the average of the digital target of the K nearest neighbors.
-Another approach uses a weighted average based on the inverse distance of the nearest K neighbors relatives.
 </p>
 <p align="center">
   KNN